magomimmo/modern-cljs/doc/tutorial-14.md

   (not-found "Page non found"))
 ```

-which explains us why we received the `Page not found` page: our server
+which explains us why we received the `Page not found` page: our
-does not know anything about the `/shopping` route we just added as a
+server does not know anything about the `/shopping` URL we are now
-value of the `action` of the Shopping Calculator form.
+passing as the value of the `action` of the Shopping Calculator form.

 Furthermore, by having setted the `method` attribute of the `form` to
 `post` and the `type` attribute of the Calculate `input` to `submit`, we
 asked the browser to send to the server a POST request with the
-`/shopping` URI whenever the user clicks the Calculate button.
+`"/shopping"` URL whenever the user clicks the Calculate button.

-## A kind of TDD
+### A kind of TDD

 By modifying the `shopping.html` and disabling the JavaScript from the
 browser, we have just exercized a kind of TDD (Test Driver
 Development).
-So the first step is to fix the problem we met by adding a
+So the first step is to fix the problem we just met by
-fictious route to the [compojure][7] `defroutes` macro.
+adding a fictious route to the [compojure][7] `defroutes` macro.

 Open the `src/clj/modern_cljs/core.clj` file and add a POST route for
-the `"/shopping"` URI as follows.
+the `"/shopping"` URL as follows.

 ```clojure
 (defroutes app-routes